labgem/microscope-user-doc/docs/content/search/keywords.rst

 **Bacillus subtilis**: will return BlastP/Synteny results of your selected sequence against Bacillus subtilis expert annotations.

+**DB of essential gene results**: will return genes of your selected sequence matching Essential gene entries

 **Comparative or funtional methods results:**

 * **Putative Enzyme in Synteny**: will return genes of your selected sequence which are annotated as Putative Enzyme and involved in a synteny.